stefan-hoeck/idris2-json/src/Doc/Tutorial.md

 ### Customizing Encoders

-There are quite a few options for customizing, how automatically derived encoders should behave.
+There are quite a few options for customizing generic encoders.
 Not all of these are available via elaborator reflection, but it is quite easy to write your own elab decriptors for your customized versions (see below).

 #### Newtypes
-Function `genNewtyeToJSON` encodes a newtype (one constructor, one field) by just extracting the stored value and encoding that.
+Function `genNewtyeToJSON` encodes a newtype (one constructor, one field) by just extracting the wrapped value and encoding that.
 Implementations can also be derived using elab reflection by using `NewtypeToJSON`.

 #### Enums